 What is the Effect of Urban Heat Islands on Global Warming Trends?

-There's an online tool you can use to generate graphs from GHCN data that lets you see a time series using all stations and two forms of rural data: one with 2167 rural stations and one with 1506 rural stations identified by areas with lights seen at night.
+The above graph shows GHCN land station data along side two forms of rural data: one with 2167 station designated rural locations and one with 1506 rural stations identified by areas by the amount of light seen at night.
 As you can see above, no matter which group of thermometers you use, GMST trends are essentially identical.
+And it turns out you don't even need all rural stations to approximate the global land trend accurately.

 References: